 Applied Case: The Prisoner's Dilemma

 Anyone who presents the one-shot Prisoner's Dilemma to describe their field is not morally serious.
+[Modal Path Ethics loses its mind]

 The Prisoner’s Dilemma is a famous game-theory problem about two people choosing whether to cooperate or defect.
 Once again, I am not a fan.